Jane Chen: Awards and recognition

 Chen has been a TED speaker, and was selected as one of Forbes' Impact 30 in 2011.
 In 2019, Chen was featured in AOL/Verizon/Yahoo's "FUTURIST" Series, profiling industry leaders across all different disciplines who are advancing their fields with technology, innovation, and fearlessness.
 Chen has been recognized as the Inspirational Young Alumni of the Year by Pomona College, and selected as a "Woman of Distinction" by the American Association of University Women.
 Chen has spoken at numerous international conferences, including the Skoll World Forum, Bloomberg Design Conference, Forbes Women's Summit, and the World Economic Forum.

 In 2012, Chen was named as a Young Global Leader by the World Economic Forum, and was featured in Dove's "Real Role Models" campaign for women and girls.
 She was also profiled in AOL's Makers campaign.
 Chen is a TED Fellow, Echoing Green Fellow, and Rainer Arnhold Fellow.

+Chen's memoir, Like A Wave We Break, was published by Penguin Random House in October 2025.
+Like A Wave We Break has garnered praise from influential voices including Tony Robbins, Adam Grant, Bessel van der Kolk, Marc Benioff, Vicky Tsai, Vinod Khosla and many others.
+The book debuted as a USA Today National Bestseller.